 Meanwhile, even though B/E had already won on noninfringement in district court, the invalidity challenges were proceeding in IPRs at the Patent Office, which then invalidated the patents.
 The Patent Office’s March 18, 2016 rulings establish that all challenged claims in MAG’s patents are unpatentable due to multiple prior art references.

 B/E Aerospace is represented by Irell & Manella LLP.
 The Irell team is led by Morgan Chu and Andrei Iancu both in the federal courts and at the Patent Office.
 Andrei Iancu argued at the Federal Circuit hearing on February 1, 2016.
 Irell's Ellisen Turner and Benjamin Haber argued on behalf of B/E at the IPR hearing on November 19, 2015.
-In addition, the Irell IPR team includes Michael Fleming, the former chief administrative patent judge, and Grace Chen.
-The Irell federal court team also includes Richard Birnholz, Harry Mittleman, Benjamin Haber, Grace Chen and Daniel Switts.
+In addition, the Irell IPR team includes Michael Fleming, the former chief administrative patent judge.
+The Irell federal court team also includes Richard Birnholz, Harry Mittleman, Benjamin Haber and Daniel Switts.
 Additionally, the team included our late partner Christopher Vanderlaan, who passed away at 50 years of age in May 2015.